Location-based Initial Access for Wireless Power Transfer with Physically Large Arrays: Introduction

-In order to be able to focus power to EN devices with downlink precoding schemes like \gls{mrt}, \gls{csi} needs to be available.
+For focusing power on EN devices with downlink precoding schemes like \gls{mrt}, \gls{csi} must be available.
 Channel state estimation can be performed on the first signal sent by an EN device, possibly through backscatter communication~\cite{Kashyap2015a}.
 However, in the initial access phase, the EN device has to be supplied with sufficient power to exceed the device sensitivity, i.e., the minimum power required for wake-up and backscatter communication~\cite{D2_1}.
-One possible approach for initial access is beam sweeping, where the transmit array sweeps beams sequentially according to a predefined codebook~\cite{Wu2021} in order to power up the EN device for the first time.
-Choosing the single beam achieving the best receive power or \gls{snr} is also known as exploiting the beam selection diversity~\cite{Casas2003}.
-Due to the narrow beamwidth at mmWave bands, some authors propose using dual-band approaches which exploit the link budget advantages and reduced search space of sub-6\,\SI{}{\giga\hertz} frequencies, while using the large bandwidth at mmWave frequencies for high-rate communications~\cite{Polese2017,Giordani2019}.
+One possible approach for initial access is beam sweeping, where the transmit array sweeps beams sequentially according to a predefined codebook~\cite{Wu2021} to power up the EN device for the first time.
+Choosing the single beam to achieve the best receive power or \gls{snr} is also known as exploiting the beam selection diversity~\cite{Casas2003}.
+Due to the narrow beamwidth at mmWave bands, some authors propose using dual-band approaches that exploit the link budget advantages and reduced search space of sub-6\,\SI{}{\giga\hertz} frequencies, while using the large bandwidth at mmWave frequencies for high-rate communications~\cite{Polese2017,Giordani2019}.
 Others use radar measurements to aid the beam sweeping with the most likely directions of receiver positions~\cite{Gonzalez-Prelcic2016}.
-In indoor scenarios, environment-awareness could aid the choice for predefined codebooks, assuming that the possible locations of EN devices as well as the propagation environment are at least partially known.
-However, beam sweeping in indoor scenarios suffers from fading due to strong multipath propagation, possibly originating from unknown objects in the environment.
+In indoor scenarios, environment-awareness could aid the choice for predefined codebooks, assuming that the possible locations of EN devices, as well as the propagation environment, are at least partially known.
+However, beam sweeping in indoor scenarios suffers from fading due to severe multipath propagation, possibly originating from unknown objects in the environment.